-“There are two types of homes in Arizona…ones with termites and the ones that are gonna get termites!”
+“There are two types of homes in Arizona…those with termites and those that are gonna get termites!”

-Treatment for the Desert Termite is consistent with most subterranean termites found in Arizona.
+Service for Desert Termites is consistent with most subterranean species found in Arizona.
 By treating the soil around and under your home they can be easily eliminated and controlled.
 Treatment to areas away from your home can be challenging and often require periodic retreatment’s during summer months.
 Cooler temperatures keep this species underground during winter months.

-In the northern part of Arizona (above 4000 feet) Reticulitermes is the dominate termite.
-Shelter tubes they build are “flatter” and darker in appearance.
+In the northern areas of Arizona (above 4000 feet) Reticulitermes is the dominate termite.
+Shelter tubes they build appear “flatter,” larger, and darker in appearance.

-Dampwood termite activity has increased in the Phoenix area in recent years with most infestations being reported in older crawl space homes in areas like Encanto Park.
-Healthy Dampwood termite infestations require a consistent moisture source.
-Treatment for the Dampwood Termite includes correcting existing moisture sources and treatment to areas of infestation (similar to the subterranean termite).
+Damp wood termite activity has increased in recent years with most infestations being reported in older crawl space homes in areas like Encanto Park or established Mesa neighborhoods.
+Healthy Damp wood infestations require a consistent moisture source.
+Treatment includes correcting existing moisture sources and service to areas of infestation (similar to the subterranean termite).

 Every home in Arizona should be inspected at least once a year, especially homes recently serviced for termites.
-It’s important the inspector has knowledge and experience with all species found in Arizona.
-An inexperienced termite inspector can miss obvious signs of a less common termite resulting in additional structural damage.
-Bills Termite Control Phoenix provides free termite inspections for your home or business.
+It’s important the inspector have experience with all species found in Arizona.
+An inexperienced termite inspector can miss the subtle signs of less common termites resulting in additional structural damage.
+Bills Pest Termite Control provides free termite inspections for your home or business.
 Getting a yearly termite inspection is a homeowners best protection against Arizona termites.
 Call us today for a free inspection and evaluation.
 The service is free and it could save you from damage repair costs down the road.